-In addition, the impact of COVID-19 on our business, financial condition and results of operations could exacerbate the risks identified herein.
+In addition, the impact that COVID-19 will have on our business, financial condition and results of operations could exacerbate the risks identified herein.

 We may make tax distributions to our ultimate equityholders in amounts in excess of the tax expense that we would incur if we were a similarly situated corporate taxpayer.